 Positioning is developed for both new and existing brands or products.

-After setting the goal, decide who will work on positioning.
-You can hire an agency, do everything in-house, or use a hybrid format.
-For example, the agency takes on only the research part, while the company’s marketers perform data analysis, brand packaging, and positioning implementation.
+After setting the objective, choose who will work on situating.
+You’ll be able enlist an office, do everything in-house, or utilize a cross breed organize.
+For illustration, the office takes on as it were the inquire about portion, whereas the company’s marketers perform information examination, brand bundling, and situating execution.

 2. Brand research.

-At this stage, marketers and brand managers evaluate the current position of the brand on the market, consumers’ attitudes towards it, competitors’ positions and communications.
-During the research, they necessarily study their own products, their strengths and weaknesses.
+At this organize, marketers and brand directors assess the current position of the brand on the advertise, consumers’ states of mind towards it, competitors’ positions and communications.
+Amid the investigate, they essentially consider their claim items, their qualities and shortcomings.

-To understand what place a brand occupies in the minds of customers, surveys are conducted.
-For example, customers can be asked what products or services they like most, what they think about the brand, what emotions the company name evokes.
-If the outside view differs from how the brand owners see themselves, perhaps it is necessary to reconsider the goals or change the product line.
+To get it what put a brand possesses within the minds of clients, studies are conducted.
+For illustration, clients can be inquired what items or administrations they like most, what they think almost the brand, what feelings the company title inspires.
+In case the exterior see contrasts from how the brand proprietors see themselves, maybe it is essential to rethink the objectives or alter the item line.

 3. Data analysis, idea generation.